Gauldry: Etymology

-The name derives from the Scots "gallow raw", the row of houses leading towards the gallows on Gallow Hill to the east.
+The name derives from the Scots "gallow raw", referring to the row of houses leading towards the gallows on Gallow Hill to the east.

+In his 1642 map of Fife, James Gordon spells the name of the village as "Gallery".

 History

 The earliest known written mention of Gauldry can be found in a charter issued between 1328 and 1332 by John De Haya, the Lord of Naughton, in which he grants the monks of Balmerino Abbey a plot of his land lying west of Gauldry.
-In this charter the village is referred to as Galuran.
+In this charter the village is referred to as Galurau.

 An ancient road connecting Balmerino to Strathkinness passed through Gauldry.
 Significant segments of the road survive today: Naughton Brae (known locally as The Stoney) in the north of the village and the straight dirt path on the western edge of Dandies Wood in the south.
 In the 13th century this road was used by the monks of Balmerino Abbey to transport stones from a quarry in Strathkinness that they were granted access to at some point between 1227 and 1250.
 The road likely acted as a highway to St Andrews and was most likely the road used by Queen Mary on her journey from Balmerino to St Andrews in 1565.

 On the far east side of the village on what is now Priory Road stands what was once called Gallow Hill.
 According to Rev James Campbell, the sixteenth minister of Balmerino, Gallow Hill is likely the place where the Barony of Naughton were executed.

 Much of the land Gauldry sits on was originally a moor.
 The vast majority of houses present in the village were built in the past two hundred years with the trade buildings historically clustered in the west end.
 Weaving was one of the most common professions.

 Numerous private schools have existed in the village, though Balmerino Primary School has remained the only school in the village since its relocation from Bottomcraig in 1830.
 Gauldry Parish Church, previously a weaver's shop, entered into use as a church in 1843 when a newly-formed congregation under the Free Church of Scotland began congregating there.
 The parishioners in the village have historically attended the several parish churches that have existed in Balmerino, Kirkton, and Bottomcraig.
 Balmerino Parish Church in Bottomcraig has been the parish church since its construction in 1811.
 The Morison Duncan Hall was built in 1897.